ENGADGET iOS + ANDROID APPS

 RESPONSE

-Engadget has a vocal and tech savvy audience.
+Engadget has a vocal and tech-savvy audience.
 They love to provide us with unfiltered feedback and unsolicited code.
-They write third party plug-ins to hijack the website UX and post it on GitHub.
-Upon launch of the new iPhone app, in true Engadget reader form, they let us know that they weren't pleased with the abrupt change.
+They write third-party plug-ins to hijack the website UX and post it on GitHub.
+Upon the launch of the new iPhone app, in true Engadget reader form, they told us they weren't pleased with the abrupt change.
 We were used to the gauntlet of bad reviews and let users vent.
-We responded to each concern in an unprecedented, ad hoc 1:1 campaign via feedback forms, emails and commenting on the launch article.
-After they realized many of their pet-peeves weren't always part of the Engadget app, cooler heads prevailed.
-This was especially true of users who were critiquing new patterns in iOS 7 and iOS 8.
+We responded to each concern in an unprecedented, ad hoc 1:1 campaign via feedback forms, emails, and comments on the launch article.
+After they realized many of their pet peeves weren't always part of the Engadget app, cooler heads prevailed.
+This was especially true of users critiquing new patterns in iOS 7 and iOS 8.

-We switched gears to focus on the Android app before returning to the iPad experience.
-Leveraging past miscues and lessons learned we designed, developed, and shipped a universal iOS app in time for the release of iOS 8.
-Our year-to-date downloads climbed quickly and our all-time combined downloads shot past 3.2 million.
+We focused on the Android app before returning to the iPad experience.
+Leveraging past miscues and lessons learned, we designed, developed, and shipped a universal iOS app in time for the release of iOS 8.
+Our year-to-date downloads climbed quickly, and our all-time combined downloads shot past 3.2 million.
 We saw a significant uptick in page views, visits, and unique views, but the real benchmark was engagement time.
 In-app engagement time, based on available data, increased by 30 percent.

 EPILOGUE